jdw/funghi/README.md

-# funghi
+# Funghi
-A webIDL parser
+A webIDL parser library.